Purpose

 • Rapid and irreversible effect at concentration used;

-• Little loss of effectiveness due to environmental influences (organic substances, pH );
+• Little loss of effectiveness due to environmental influences (organic substances, pH changes);

 • Harmless to humans during and after use (when used according to instructions);